jondejong/d3demo/README.md

 d3demo is a Grails 2.2 Application.
 If you have Grails 2.2 running, you can clone or fork this repo, call "grails run-app", and get it running.

+##### NOTE:
+This is a demo application only and as such, has not been cross-browser tested.
+It has only been tested in the latest version of Chrome, which as of this writing is 28.

 ## The Simple Example

 There is a very simple single page example in /Example/example.html.
 This is a standalone page designed to demo very basic selections, joins, and DOM manipulations.